rust-lang/rfcs/text/0000-cargo-tags.md

 Categories and keywords in `Cargo.toml` are now deprecated.
 Setting `categories` or `keywords` will now trigger a warning and suggest to use `tags` instead.
 These combined `tags` now accept the formats used by both `categories` and `keywords`, meaning:

 * It's now possible to add a single double-colon inside a tag to indicate a parent tag.
 This has the effect of adding two tags to a crate: for example, adding the `development-tools::testing` tag adds the crate to both the `development-tools` tag and the `development-tools::testing` tag.
 The part after the double-colon is called a subtag.
 * On each side of the double-colon, the length of text may be up to 25 characters.
 That means that, including the double-colon, tags can be up to 52 characters long.
-(This is to accomodate the accomodate the largest category before the unification, `development-tools::procedural-macro-helpers`, although rounding up to a nice number for the actual limit.)
+(This is to accomodate the largest category before the unification, `development-tools::procedural-macro-helpers`, although rounding up to a nice number for the actual limit.)

 On crates.io, the "categories" section of the sidebar is removed and all tags are shown with hashtags in a crate header, like keywords are now.
 On the pages for popular tags, a curated description from the crates.io team may be shown alongside a list of common subtags and similar tags.